jenkins-infra/update-center2/site/LAYOUT.md

 ## Known consumers

-The following is a list of known references to specific files or directories in the Jenkins project.
+The following is a list of known references to specific files or directories in the Jenkins project (besides Jenkins itself).
 It is intended to ensure that Jenkins to update-center2 will not break other parts of project infrastructure.

 This list is current as of June 2020, but may not be complete.